unoplatform/uno.extensions/doc/Reference/Markup/Styles.md

 	.Setters(s => s.Background(ThemeResource.Get<Brush>("MyBrush")))
 ```

-Alternatively if you are using a Theme Resource from Uno.Material you can use Uno.Themes.WinUI.Markup for a strongly typed API making it easier to both discover and make use of the various theme Styles, Colors and Brushes.
+Alternatively if you are using a Theme Resource from [Uno.Material](xref:uno.themes.material.getstarted), you can use [Uno.Themes.WinUI.Markup](https://www.nuget.org/packages/Uno.Themes.WinUI.Markup) for a strongly typed API making it easier to both discover and make use of the various theme Styles, Colors and Brushes.
 Instead of calling `StaticResource.Get` or `ThemeResource.Get` you will simply use the Theme call to access the Color, Brush or Style.

 ```cs
 new Style<Button>()